postgrespro/pg_probackup/Documentation.md

 Spreads out the checkpoint over a period of time.
 By default, pg_probackup tries to complete the checkpoint as soon as possible.

     --stream
-Makes an autonomous backup that includes all the necessary WAL files by streaming them from the database server via replication protocol.
+Makes an STREAM backup that includes all the necessary WAL files by streaming them from the database server via replication protocol.

     -S slot_name
     --slot=slot_name